MONQDL/RabbitMQCoreClient/README.md

 ﻿# RabbitMQ Client library for .net core applications with Dependency Injection support

-Library Version: v5
+Library Version: v6

 The library allows you to quickly connect and get started with the RabbitMQ message broker.
-The library serializes and deserializes messages to JSON using _Newtonsoft.Json_ as default or _System.Text.Json_.
+The library serializes and deserializes messages to JSON using _System.Text.Json_ as default or _Newtonsoft.Json_.
 The library allows you to work with multiple queues, connected to various exchanges.
 It allows you to work with subscriptions.
 The library implements a custom errored messages mechanism, using the TTL and the dead message queue.